 Most People Opting Out of Vacation?

+An article in the UK Guardian quoted research stating that only 15% of Americans plan to take a “real” summer vacation.
 A survey of 1,005 Americans revealed that 33% of them couldn’t afford it.
 Another 30% were just too busy to take one, while 22% just planned to take just a short vacation over a summer weekend.

-Being Self-Employed Is Awesome and Means Working Random Hours!
+Being Self-Employed Is Awesome and Means Working Random Hours.

-I love being self-employed, so you won’t hear any complaints from me about this lifestyle.
-It has allowed me to travel domestically and internationally over the past two decades, and to have adventures with family and friends.
-I wouldn’t trade it for anything!
+I love being self-employed, so you won’t hear any complaints from me about my life.
+It has allowed me to travel internationally over the past two decades, and to have adventures with family and friends.
+I wouldn’t trade it for anything.

 That said, being self-employed also often means that you work odd, long hours, including evenings and weekends, because you are the only one who can keep your business running, and keep generating income.

 It is both liberating and a big responsibility to be the one in charge of generating all of your own income.
 I love it personally and am very self-motivated.
-I have done this for so many years that I’m used to setting deadlines for myself and meeting them, and used to creating new programs and generating new streams of revenue.
+I have done this for so many years that I’m used to setting deadlines for myself and meeting them, and I’m used to creating new programs and generating new streams of revenue.

 What Am I Doing On This Real Summer Vacation?

-Tonight, we had cocktails and dinner at Lamberti’s, a restaurant that is located right on Sunset Bay.
-Earlier today, I swam in the ocean with my niece and nephew, who were boogey-boarding with their dad.
+I am blessed to be staying at a beach house in southern New Jersey.
+The beach house is a short walk from the ocean and only one block from the bay.
+Tonight, I enjoyed cocktails and dinner at Lamberti’s, a restaurant that is located right on Sunset Bay.
+Earlier today, I swam in the ocean with my niece and nephew, who were boogie-boarding with their dad.

 This morning, I watched my nephew at soccer camp.
 Last night, I caught an outdoor light show on the boardwalk in Atlantic City with techno music accompanied by live pipe organ.

-I spend these lazy days on the shore enjoying the company of beloved family, relaxing and catching up on sleep after a hectic few weeks, and returning to one of my first love’s – the ocean.
+I spend these lazy days on the shore enjoying the company of beloved family, relaxing and catching up on sleep after a hectic few weeks, and returning to one of my first love’s: the ocean.

 I have always felt calmed, restored and renewed by the waves and ocean breezes.
-There are few things that make me feel more peaceful and put life back into proper perspective than returning to the ocean, which always seems infinite and powerful and soothing, and makes my “worldly” problems seems so small.
+There are few things that make me feel more peaceful and put life back into proper perspective than returning to the ocean, which always seems infinite and powerful and soothing, and makes my “worldly” problems seem so small.

-My Wish For You!
+My Travel Dream Wish For You

-To me that just means time away from your regular, everyday routine, preferably even away from home if you can swing it, where you can relax, kick up your feet and just enjoy yourself.
+My wish for everyone reading this is that this summer, or if not maybe this fall, you get to take a “real vacation” where you don’t answer emails, check phones, read the news, scan social media, or do any work.
+Time spent away from your regular, everyday routine, preferably even away from home if you can swing it, where you can relax, kick up your feet and enjoy yourself.

 Americans especially are known to be so hard-driving and often over-worked, stressed out and sleep-deprived.
 Sometimes what you really need most is just some time on the beach, when nothing is scheduled, where no one can reach you, with all of you electronic devices unplugged or shut off.